boslab/sourstuff-class/readme.md

 ## Common elemental chemical properties

 **Waterstuff.**
-Hydrogen (H) is the lightest and most plentiful element and it forms the basis of all matter.
+Hydrogen (H<sub>2</sub>) is the lightest and most plentiful element and it forms the basis of all matter.
 A colorless, odorless, ubiquitous gas that easily reacts with other elements.
+Like other common gasses, it's so fleeting that molecules tend to pair up.

 It's called *waterstuff* because it provides the spark needed to make water in a great explosion.
 Water is biochemistry's natural medium: almost every reaction happens in an aqueous environment.